-If location isn’t a concern, focus on what matters most to you: recruitment stats for certain industries?
+If location isn’t a concern, focus on what matters most to you: is it recruitment stats for certain industries?
 Diversity?
 International opportunities?
 We know you reviewed all this information as you decided where to apply in the first place.
 But now it warrants a second, closer look.

-In the end, this may be the best advice of all:
+But in the end, this may be the best advice of all: